Contact tracing: Outbreaks

 Although contact tracing is most commonly used for control of diseases, it is also a critical tool for investigating new diseases or unusual outbreaks.
 For example, as was the case with SARS, contact tracing can be used to determine if probable cases are linked to known cases of the disease, and to determine if secondary transmission is taking place in a particular community.

 Contact tracing has also been initiated among flight passengers during the containment phase of larger pandemics, such as the 2009 pandemic H1NI influenza.
 Contact tracing played a major role in investigating Ebola virus in the UK in 2014 and monkeypox in the UK in 2018.
 The eradication of smallpox, for example, was achieved by exhaustive contact tracing to find all infected persons.
 This was followed by isolation of infected individuals and immunization of the surrounding community and contacts at-risk of contracting smallpox.
 Contact tracing can help identify the etiology of a disease outbreak.
 In 1984, contact tracing provided the first direct evidence that AIDS may be spread by an infectious agent during sexual contacts.
 The infective agent has since been identified as HIV.

 Diseases for which contact tracing is commonly performed include tuberculosis, vaccine-preventable infections like measles, sexually transmitted infections (including HIV), blood-borne infections, Ebola, bacterial infections, and novel virus infections (e.g., SARS-CoV, H1N1, and SARS-CoV-2).
 Contact tracing has been a pillar of communicable disease control in public health for decades.
 With each outbreak and disease presenting with its own challenges, contact tracing is an adaptable tool used by authorities to identify, notify, and curb transmission of infections.

-A 1984 paper traced the sexual contacts of 40 early AIDS patients by sexual contact.
-The paper concluded that the spread of AIDS may be facilitated by the transfer of an infective agent during sexual contacts.